alyashour/Dyn-Transport-Route-Design-System/ripr/mlr/README.md

 - `Date,Hour,Datetime,Estimated_Temperature_C,Weather_Condition`

 Then run the following scripts:
-1. `summarize_weather_data.py data/weather_hourly.csv weahter.csv`.
+1. `summarize_weather_data.py data/weather_hourly.csv weather.csv`.
 This summarizes the hourly data into daily highs and lows.
 2. `consolidate_data.py`.
 This combines all the tables into a single table called "processed_combined_data.csv".
 Every row is 1 trip.
 3. `group_daily_rows_data.py`.
 This groups every day into a single row in "daily_grouped_data.csv".
 Every row is 1 day.